Get insights.

 7. Use Cases

-The decision to use qualitative or quantitative methods depends entirely on the purpose of the survey and the type of feedback to collect.
+Whether to use qualitative or quantitative methods depends on the purpose of the survey and the kind of feedback you want to collect.

 7.1.
 Data Validation

-Quantitative surveys help you get the numbers with which you can discover whether your hypothesis is correct or not.
+Quantitative surveys give you the numbers to check whether your hypothesis holds.

-For example, if one genuinely feels that students in a particular college prefer Restaurant A shoes over Restaurant B, then there is a need to run a quantitative survey to discover the result.
+For example, if you genuinely feel that students in a particular college prefer Restaurant A shoes over Restaurant B, you need a quantitative survey to find out.

-Quantitative surveys are apt for this kind of data validation survey.
+Quantitative surveys suit this kind of data validation well.

 7.2.
 Quick Response

-For example, a question like “Do you like Restaurant A?” is easier to answer than “What do you feel could be improved about Restaurant A?”.
+For example, "Do you like Restaurant A?" is easier to answer than "What do you feel could be improved about Restaurant A?".

-In this case, qualitative questions require some thinking and time, which may lead to respondent fatigue.
+Qualitative questions take some thought and time, which can lead to respondent fatigue.

 7.3.
 Human Perspective

-Obtaining a human perspective is a key use case where qualitative questions become unquestionably important.
+Getting a human perspective is where qualitative questions matter most.

-The opinions you collect using qualitative questions are the only way to understand what people think about your product.
+The opinions you collect with qualitative questions are the only real way to learn what people think about your product.

 8. BlockSurvey Question Types